How Jethro Tull Pushed Ahead on Dynamic ‘Minstrel in the Gallery’

 Thick as a Brick was a tongue-in-cheek prog-rock concept album conceived as a thematic middle finger to narrow-minded critics.
 A Passion Play was a darker corrective to that album's silliness, exploring a prog approach with a serious mindset; then War Child stripped back that excess, returning to a song-based format.

-In September 1975, however, Ian Anderson stopped worrying about the larger trajectory and, simply put, wrote music.
-The resulting Minstrel in the Gallery is one of Jethro Tull's most cohesive records – a dynamic blend of acoustic intimacy and heavy-rock rumble.
+On Sept.
+4, 1975, Ian Anderson stopped worrying about the larger trajectory and, simply put, wrote music.
+The resulting Minstrel in the Gallery, a dynamic blend of acoustic intimacy and heavy-rock rumble, is one of Jethro Tull's most cohesive records.

 The idyllic beach surroundings often became a distraction to the task at hand.
 Jethro Tull conducted badminton tournaments in the rehearsal space, using wire and newspapers as a net – an idea that guitarist Marin Barre claims was spearheaded by Ian Anderson.
 Yet it was Anderson who has often retroactively criticized his bandmates for goofing off during the sessions and sunbathing frequently to hit on local women.
 Instead of relishing the spirit of the vacation locale, Jethro Tull's frontman had became irked.